teoks0199/tp/docs/UserGuide.md

 Editing the name and location of the first stall from the list:

-1. Type `edit-stall s/1 n/Katsu Don l/Deck` into the *Command Box*.
+1. Type `edit-stall s/1 n/Japanese Stall l/Deck` into the *Command Box*.
 1. Press `Enter` to execute.

 Outcome: